niemalsnever/geosoft2-comapr/INSTALL.md

     ```bash
     nano data/system_files/scidb_connect.r
-    # Fill in the credentials to connect to you SciDB instance, save the file and exit nano
+    # Fill in the credentials to connect to your SciDB instance, save the file and exit nano
     ```